 Turn off and put away your cell phone and smart watch

-Online tests: Turn off your cell phone and smart devices (watches and tablets).
+Online assessments: Turn off your cell phone and smart devices (watches and tablets).
 Close any unnecessary tabs on your screen.
 Don’t access any websites or chats that the instructor has not explicitly permitted.

 In-person exams: Cell phones and smartwatches are considered unauthorized aids and are not allowed during exams.
 Turning off your cell phone and smartwatch during exams is not enough.
 Make sure that you put them away.
 If you are caught with a cell phone or smartwatch on you, even if they are turned off, it may be considered an academic offence.